 Academic achievement has a total of 56 points possible in school accountability, accounting for 37% of the total points possible for elementary and middle schools, and 25% of the total points possible for high schools.
-One third of the points (18.6667) will be awarded for each subject area: ELA, Math, and Science.
-These points will then be summed for a total of 56 points possible for achievement.

-Points are allocated to schools for achievement in proportion to the percentage of the school's students who score proficient or above (i.e. SAGE proficiency level of 3 or 4) on the regular or alternate statewide assessment in each subject.
+Points are allocated to schools for achievement in proportion to the percentage of the school's students who score proficient or above (i.e. RISE or UA+ proficiency level of 3 or 4) on the regular or alternate statewide assessment in each subject.